-There’s more to the Switch than just Animal Crossing, of course.
-Everybody with a Switch knows about Breath of the Wild and Super Mario Odyssey, but there are many great games for the system beyond Nintendo’s core classics.
-With success comes support, and the Switch has already seen far more support from both the major third-party publishers and independent developers than the Wii U saw after its launch.
-The Switch’s digital eShop is full of games that you can download, and the Switch racks at most retailers already outnumber the Wii U at its peak.
+Everybody with a Switch knows about Animal Crossing and Super Mario Odyssey, but there are many great games for the system beyond Nintendo’s core classics.
+With success comes support, and the Switch has consistently seen far more support from other companies than the Wii U ever saw after its launch.
+The Switch’s digital eShop is full of games that you can download, and the Switch racks at most retailers easily outnumber the Wii U’s at its peak.
 If you need help cutting through the clutter, let us point you towards the best of the best.
-Here are the 25 games you most need to play for the Nintendo Switch.
+Here are the 30 games you most need to play for the Nintendo Switch.

 All entries written by Garrett Martin except where noted.